Bob Kelso

-Robert "Bob" Kelso, M.D., is a fictional character played by Ken Jenkins in the American comedy-drama Scrubs.
+Robert Kelso, M.D., is a fictional character played by Ken Jenkins in the American comedy-drama Scrubs.

-Bob Kelso is the chief of medicine for Sacred Heart Hospital for the first seven seasons of Scrubs (a position held since 1984), though he resigns in the episode "My Dumb Luck".
+Bob Kelso is the chief of medicine for Sacred Heart Hospital for the first seven seasons of Scrubs (a position held since 1985), though he resigns in the episode "My Dumb Luck".
 Kelso appeared in every episode during the first eight seasons except three Season 8 episodes, "My Last Words", "Their Story II" and "My Full Moon".

 Jenkins was a regular cast member for the first eight seasons, and appeared in nine episodes of season nine.

 Profile

 Of all the Scrubs characters, he goes through the most pronounced change as the series progresses.
 In the first few seasons, he appears to be a cynical, heartless man who gives mere lip service to patients' well-being, putting more value on the hospital's bottom line and his own personal comfort.
 In a moment of brutal candor in the series premiere, Kelso tells series protagonist John "J.D."
 Dorian, "Do you not realize that you're nothing but a large pair of scrubs to me?"
 Throughout the series, though, events suggest that Kelso's cynicism is a defense mechanism to deal with the pressures of his position.
 In later seasons he gradually becomes more compassionate, and after retirement, he remains in the other characters' lives as a grandfatherly figure.

 Throughout the series, he is at odds with Dr. Perry Cox (John C. McGinley), Sacred Heart's Chief Attending Physician who eventually replaces him as Chief of Medicine.
 Cox calls him "Bobbo" or some other variation, often refers to him as a "pod person" or "the Devil himself", and once even punches him out.
 The two have occasionally shared moments of understanding and compassion, however, such as when Kelso tells a depressed Cox that the hospital and Kelso himself needs him, as they balance each other out to do what is best for the hospital.
 After his retirement, Kelso becomes more openly friendly with Cox.

 His wife, Enid, and children are never seen on the show, although he frequently comments on his spouse, describing her as morbidly obese, neurotic, and using a wheelchair after an accident that left her paralyzed.
 Enid was a nurse working at the hospital during his early days as an M.D. and he has one child by her, a son called Harrison, a gay, drug-dealing heavy metal fan who wrote a scathing musical about him titled Dr. Dad and "shacked up" with the actor playing Kelso.
 Kelso also has a secret love child, Trong Tri Kelso, by a Vietnamese woman he had an affair with during his tour in Vietnam.
 Although he considers his children to be embarrassing, it is shown he genuinely loves Harrison and pays for Trong Tri's college education.
 He frequently cheats on his wife, and is open about his love of prostitutes.
 Kelso also suffers from a sexually transmitted disease which he has kept hidden from Enid.